mailicorn/mailicorn-backend/README.md

 mailicorn-backend
 =================

-Backen systesm for the Mailicorn universal webmail client
+Backend system for the Mailicorn universal webmail client